-- PUBLIC COMMENT Mr. Montgomery noted that no individuals registered to provide public comment to the Committee. - MINUTESUpon motion of Mr. McWilliams, seconded by Chief Garrett, the Committee approved the minutes of the Audit and Compliance Committee meeting held on September 29, 2020 upon the following roll call vote:
+Upon motion of Mr. McWilliams, seconded by Mr. Hayes, the Committee approved the minutes of the Audit and Compliance Committee meeting held on September 13, 2021.

-Mr. Hayes - aye Chief Garrett - aye Mr. McWilliams - aye Mr. Montgomery - aye EXIT ON THE 2020 COMPREHENSIVE ANNUAL FINANCIAL REPORT AUDIT Mr. Borgerding informed the Committee that the APA's audit work over VRS' fiscal year 2020 Comprehensive Annual Financial Report was in its final stages.
-Mr. Borgerding indicated the APA anticipates issuing an unmodified opinion dated on or about December 11, 2020.
-Mr. Borgerding noted the opinion will include an emphasis of matter paragraph noting the early implementation of GASB Statement No. 84.
-Also, as a part of the audit, the APA would issue a "Report on Internal Controls and Compliance" which would not include any formal recommendations.
-ENTRANCE WITH APA REGARDING EMPLOYER ASSURANCES Mr. Borgerding then provided the Committee with an overview of the APA's upcoming examinations designed to provide participating employers and their auditors the assurances necessary to prepare their own annual financial statements in accordance with: GASB Statement No. 68, which focuses on employer reporting over pension plans, and GASB Statement No. 75, which deals with employer reporting over other post-employment benefit plans.
-Mr. Borgerding noted the examinations will cover the period July 1, 2019 through June 30, 2020 and that the APA anticipates issuing its opinions on these matters on or about June 30, 2021.
+EXIT ON THE 2021 ANNUAL COMPREHENSIVE FINANCIAL REPORT (ACFR) AUDIT Mr. Borgerding informed the Committee that the APA's audit work over VRS' fiscal year 2021 ACFR was in its final stages.
+Mr. Borgerding indicated the APA anticipates issuing an unmodified opinion dated on or about December 10, 2021.
+Mr. Borgerding noted as a part of the audit, the APA would issue a "Report on Internal Controls and Compliance" which would not include any formal recommendations.

+ENTRANCE WITH APA REGARDING EMPLOYER ASSURANCES Mr. Borgerding then provided the Committee with an overview of the APA's upcoming examinations designed to provide participating employers and their auditors the assurances necessary to prepare their own annual financial statements in accordance with:

+Audit and Compliance Committee Meeting Minutes December 6, 2021

+Page 2 of 3

+- GASB Statement No. 68, which focuses on employer reporting over pension plans, and - GASB Statement No. 75, which deals with employer reporting over other post-employment benefit plans.

+Mr. Borgerding noted the examinations will cover the period July 1, 2020, through June 30, 2021, and that the APA anticipates issuing its opinions on these matters on or about June 30, 2022.
 He further indicated an engagement memo would be provided to the Committee at a later date.

-AUDIT REPORTS The Committee received one audit report from staff.
-Audit Report 433 Ms. Groff presented audit report 433 - Member and Employer Contributions which assessed the validity and accuracy of the processing of monthly contributions, adjustments and related data submitted by participating employers and recorded by VRS.
+AUDIT REPORTS

+The Committee received one audit report from staff.

+Audit Report 441

+Ms. Bolt presented audit report 441 - Retiree Payroll and Changes which evaluated processes associated with the monthly retiree payroll and changes to it as well as the annual generation and distribution of the related 1099-R tax data and forms to determine if they are working as expected.
 There were no written recommendations resulting from the review.

+The Committee discussed with Ms. Bishop the disbursement payment methods and tax treatment related to the monthly retiree payroll.

-The Committee discussed the interest posting process.
-ACCEPTANCE OF AUDIT REPORTS Upon motion of Mr. McWilliams, seconded by Mr. Hayes, the Committee accepted audit report 433 as presented, upon the following roll call vote: Mr. Hayes - aye Chief Garrett - aye
+ACCEPTANCE OF AUDIT REPORT

+Upon motion of Mr. McWilliams, seconded by Mr. Hayes, the Committee accepted audit report 441 as presented.
-Chief Garrett - aye Mr. McWilliams - aye

-Mr. Montgomery - aye

-MODERNIZATION QUARTERLY REPORT - MANAGEMENT Ms. Rasmussen presented Management's report on the Modernization Program - Phase Four.
-Ms. Rasmussen provided a timeline highlighting the progress of the Modernization Program over the past 10 years and updated the Committee on the Phase Four progress.
-Ms. Rasmussen discussed the ongoing development efforts, noting the development of member portal functionality and recent pilot results for online retirements.
-The budget and cost updates as of September 30, 2020 were provided.
-MODERNIZATION QUARTERLY REPORT - INTERNAL AUDIT Mr. Priestas discussed Internal Audit's Review of Modernization - Phase Four indicating agreement with management's representations regarding the overall schedule, budget and scope of Phase Four.
-Mr. Priestas acknowledged management's continued thoughtful and deliberate efforts to bring this phase to a close while ensuring the continued protection of member data, noting diligent management of resources across concurrent projects and organizational initiatives remains critical to realize this effort.
-Looking forward, VRS risk-adverse strategies indicate full release of final implementation for all users to be deferred until sometime in fiscal year 2022 to ensure the integrity of VRS and its processing.
-QUARTERLY REPORT ON FRAUD, WASTE AND ABUSE HOTLINE CASES Ms. Bolt presented the Fraud, Waste and Abuse cases investigated for the period August 1, 2020 through October 31, 2020.
-Ms. Bolt noted there were two cases reported during the period.
-Both cases alleged abuse of short-term disability benefits.
-One case was determined to be unfounded and therefore closed.
-Ms. Bolt further noted, one case was under review, but after completion of the quarterly report was subsequently determined to be unfounded and closed.
-ANNUAL REPORT ON INTERNAL AUDIT'S QUALITY ASSURANCE IMPROVEMENT PROGRAM Ms. Schreck presented the results of the annual Internal Quality Assurance and Improvement Program Review as of June 30, 2020, noting the Principal Auditor for Quality Assurance had completed the review and concluded there was reasonable assurance that the Internal Audit Department was performing in conformance with the International Standards for the Professional Practice of Internal Auditing .
-The Committee had discussion around the future integration of Enterprise Risk Management (ERM) into Internal Audit's risk assessment activities.
-MISCELLANEOUS UPDATES Management's Quarterly Travel Expense and Per Diem Report Ms. Schreck indicated management's quarterly travel expense and per diem report is available for the Audit and Compliance Committee's review.
-Next Committee Meeting Date Ms. Schreck noted the next meeting of the Committee is scheduled for March 16, 2021 at 2:00 p.m.
+QUARTERLY REPORT ON FRAUD, WASTE AND ABUSE HOTLINE CASES

+Ms. Bolt presented the Fraud, Waste and Abuse cases investigated for the period August 1, 2021, through October 31, 2021.
+Ms. Bolt noted there was one case reported during the period.
+The case alleged abuse of retirement benefits and was determined to be unfounded and therefore closed.

+ANNUAL REPORT ON INTERNAL AUDIT'S QUALITY ASSURANCE IMPROVEMENT PROGRAM

+Ms. Schreck presented the results of the annual internal Quality Assurance and Improvement Program Review as of June 30, 2021, noting the Principal Auditor for Quality Assurance had completed the review and concluded there was reasonable assurance that the Internal Audit Department was performing in conformance with the International Standards for the Professional Practice of Internal Auditing.
+Ms. Schreck noted the next external quality assurance review will occur in the fall of 2024.

+The Committee discussed with Ms. Schreck the Department's progress in obtaining additional IT audit resources and the growing IT audit experience and qualifications of the existing audit team members.

+MISCELLANEOUS UPDATES

+Management's Quarterly Travel Expense and Per Diem Report

+Ms. Schreck shared management's quarterly travel expense and per diem report was included in the meeting materials for the Audit and Compliance Committee's review.

-Audit and Compliance Committee Meeting Minutes December 10, 2020
+Audit and Compliance Committee Meeting Minutes December 6, 2021